beefoo/dj-phonetic/README.md

 npm run align

-// or if you want to overwrite existing alignments: npm run align-clean
+// or if you want to overwrite existing alignments: npm run align-overwrite
 ```

+Audio and alignment  (.TextGr)id files should show up in the folders `./audio/` and `./audio/aligned/`.
+Optionally, you can edit the alignment files and place them in `./audio/edited/`.
+You can now safely remove the original audio and txt files from the queue folder.

-Then ingest the new data into the web app:
+Next, update `metadata.csv` with the appropriate fields, then ingest the new data into the web app:

 ```
 npm run ingest